-At the completion of a session, you should promptly mark the attendance status of participants in the system, to ensure proper credit grants.
-The reason for the prompt handling of this situation is in the event your study is a pre-requisite for another study, and a few other situations.
+At the completion of a session, you should promptly mark the attendance status of participants in the system to ensure proper credit grants.
+The reason for the prompt handling of this situation is in the event your study is a pre-requisite for another study, as well as for good record-keeping.
 You do not want to hold up other studies that are waiting on your response to the study you just ran.

 To grant or revoke credit for a timeslot, you must first find the desired study and timeslot.
 To view your studies, choose the My Studies option from the top toolbar.
-Click on the Timeslots link in the View column for the desired study, then select the timeslot you would like to see, and click the Modify button.
+Click on the Timeslots link in the View column for the desired study.
+Then, select the timeslot you would like to see, and click the Modify button.